-A decade of championing progressive causes introduced Peter to the challenges of apathy, burnout, and corruption.
-Searching for answers, Peter turned inward through lucid dreaming, labyrinth walking, and wilderness meditation.
-Direct experience of interconnectivity and compassion renewed Peter’s calling, and recurring dreams brought him to lead workshops on meditation, mindfulness, and lucid dreaming.
+A decade of championing progressive causes introduced Pan to the challenges of apathy, burnout, and corruption.
+Searching for answers, Pan turned inward through lucid dreaming, labyrinth walking, and wilderness meditation.
+Direct experience of interconnectivity and compassion renewed Pan’s calling, and recurring dreams brought him to lead workshops on meditation, mindfulness, and lucid dreaming.

-By living in a community that uses mindfulness to help others, Peter is learning to harness the metamorphic power of contemplative practice for building a loving and harmonious world.
+By living in a community that uses mindfulness to help others, Pan is learning to harness the metamorphic power of contemplative practice for building a loving and harmonious world.

-Originally from San Diego, CA, Rosie worked for a number of years as an outreach specialist for the National Alliance on Mental Illness before receiving a Masters Degree in Applied Positive Psychology from the University of Pennsylvania.
+Originally from San Diego, CA, Rosie graduated from the University of Puget Sound in 2014 with a B.A. in Business Leadership and minors in Psychology and Creative Writing.
+She worked for two years as an Outreach Specialist for the National Alliance on Mental Illness before receiving a Masters Degree in Applied Positive Psychology from the University of Pennsylvania in 2017.

 Rosie is passionate about the powerful energy of dark emotions and the process of alchemizing grief into gifts.
-She believes there is room for play and laughter in the grief process and understands grief as a combination of celebration and mourning.
+She believes in the power of play and laughter and understands grief as a combination of celebration and mourning.
 She is fascinated by the power of community to help us heal and grow as our stories are seen, heard, and known.